Funeral Expenses Payment

 What does a Funeral Expenses Payment cover?

--travel to arrange or go to the funeral
+• Travel costs for you to arrange or attend the funeral

-You can also get up to £1000 for any other funeral expenses, such as funeral director’s fees, flowers or the coffin.
+You may also get up to £1,000 towards other funeral expenses (e.g. funeral director’s fees, flowers, other transport costs).

 Our bereavement advisors are trained to advise you on eligibility for Funeral expenses Payment.
-Call us now to find out more.
+Call us now on 0800 086 8887 to find out more.